 Upon return to “civilization” he embraced socialism as a more humane approach to governance.

 The quote for which Orwell is best known, “All animals are equal, but some animals are more equal than others”, comes from the mouth of a talking pig, the boss hog in his book Animal Farm.
-The imaginary communist world there presented presaged the social justice movements of today, all of which make radical demands for equality.
+His imaginary communist world presaged the social justice movements of today, all of which make radical demands for equality.
 Should any of these movements prevail, it is inevitable that some will become more equal than others.

 Having experienced ideologically driven distortions from both sides of the divide, Orwell would surely have agreed with the Buddha about practicing restraint in regard to fundamental precepts.

 That conversation with an Obama supporter at a corner bar in Moulmein took place in early 2016.
 Later that year Donald Trump was elected president.
-For the following four years no one in the world other than a few fascists in shithole countries Brazil and Hungary spoke well of America, and I, for one, was ashamed of my country.
+For the following four years no one in the world other than a few fascists in shithole countries like Brazil and Hungary spoke well of America, and I, for one, was ashamed of my country.
 That changed recently, and now there is hope that our nation will regain its stature in the eyes of the world.

 That is not the only good news.
 As of this writing Aung san Suu Kyi’s party just won the Myanmar elections by a landslide.
 She will never be a saint by the standards of the “woke” left, and is still under the thumb of the military dictatorship, but their grip is crumbling so there is hope for Burma too!